sourcerer-mike/crmp/README.md

 **Note: The first call will take some time - leave him alone!**

 It will compile all the assets like SCSS or Coffee scripts etc.

+## Start working

+Create your own user on the register page: http://127.0.0.1:8000/register/